Zenx007/Zenx007/README.md

 # Hello, I'm João! 👋

 ## About Me
 👋 Hi!
 I'm a **Software Engineering** student with a strong passion for leveraging technology to solve complex problems.
 My primary focus is on enhancing my expertise in **Java**, particularly with the **Spring Boot** framework, and working with both **SQL** and **NoSQL** databases.
-I also have experience in front-end development using **Angular**, which allows me to build dynamic and responsive web applications.

-I bring hands-on experience in **Java**, **Python**, **C#**, and **Web Development**, with a solid foundation in basic Python and C# programming.
+I bring hands-on experience in **Java**, **Python**, **C#**.
 I thrive on building efficient, scalable, and innovative solutions, and I'm constantly expanding my skill set to tackle challenging projects.
 Feel free to explore my personal projects to see how I apply my knowledge and creativity to real-world problems!

 Let’s connect and create something amazing together! 🚀